dave45678/Lesson15/JavaEE/Lesson10.md

 ```

-15. Run your application (right-click on the servlet and select `Run as`) and open a browser, if you type in the URL http://localhost:8080/add you should see the form for adding a course.
+16. Run your application (right-click on the servlet and select `Run as`) and open a browser, if you type in the URL http://localhost:8080/add you should see the form for adding a course.
 <!-- todo add image with page to add a course -->

-16. If you enter values and submit the form, it will show you a list of all the courses added so far.
+17. If you enter values and submit the form, it will show you a list of all the courses added so far.
 So, you should see a page that displays the list of courses.

 <!-- todo add image with page to show the list of courses -->

-17. If you click on a particular course you should see the details for that course.
+18. If you click on a particular course you should see the details for that course.

 <!-- todo add image of page to show details for a course, including delete button -->

-18. If you click on the delete button next to a course then the course should delete and return you to the course listing.
+19. If you click on the delete button next to a course then the course should delete and return you to the course listing.

 ## What is Going On

 Congratulations on your first 'full' application!
 You can now add data to the database, as well as review, modify and delete it.

+Notice the ```@WebServlet``` annotation at the top of each servlet.
+This is how you specify the URL which points to the servlet.
+You can call lthis anything you want.
+We call it the same as same as the servlet class name .

+* JAR files contain code developed by third parties
+* JAR files contain classes which add functionality to your application
+* JAR files must be in your program's class path.

+In order to connect to the database we need to write a lot of code.
+Or let someone else write a lot of code.
+We're lucky because Oracle makes JAR (Java Archive) files which contain the code we need to connect to the database.
+JAR files are a collection of Java code and resources that we can use in our application.
+This saves us time when developing applications.
+The JAR files must be found by your application.
+You do this by placing them in the ```WebContent\WEB-INF\lib``` folder of your application.
+Once copied, all their functionality now becomes available for your application.

+> In computer programming, a third-party software component is a reusable software component developed to be either freely distributed or sold by an entity other than the original vendor of the development platform.
+(Source: Wikipedia, https://en.wikipedia.org/wiki/Third-party_software_component)